 Only counsel screened and approved by the President or 1st Vice President of SGEU may be retained.
-SGEU is not liable for any accounts rendered by alternate counsel that were hired without pre-approval by the President or 1st Vice President of SGEU, unless an exception has been specifically authorized by the President or 1st Vice President.
+SGEU is not liable for any accounts rendered by alternate counsel that were hired without pre-approval by the President or 1st Vice President of SGEU, unless an exception has been specifically authorized by the President or 1st Vice President or 1st Vice President.